apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

         - The MySQL client will also have this limit; in ccr syncer versions 2.1.6/2.0.15 and earlier, the upper limit is 128MB; later versions can adjust this through the parameter `--mysql_max_allowed_packet` (in bytes), with a default value of 1024MB.
         > Note: In versions 2.1.8 and 3.0.4 and later, ccr syncer no longer stores snapshot info in the database, so the default data packet size is sufficient.
 - Similarly, the BE side also needs to modify several configurations:
     - `thrift_max_message_size`: The maximum single RPC packet size allowed by the BE thrift server; the default is 100MB.
-If the number of tablets is too large, causing the agent task size to exceed 100MB, this limit needs to be adjusted, with a maximum of 2GB.
+If the number of tablets is too large, causing the agent job size to exceed 100MB, this limit needs to be adjusted, with a maximum of 2GB.
     - `be_thrift_max_pkg_bytes`: Same as above, only needs to be adjusted in version 2.0, with a default value of 20MB.
 - Even if the above configurations are modified, if the number of tablets continues to rise, the resulting snapshot size may exceed 2GB, which is the threshold for Doris FE edit log and RPC message size, causing synchronization to fail.
 Starting from versions 2.1.8 and 3.0.4, Doris can further increase the number of tablets supported for backup and recovery by compressing snapshots.
 This can be enabled through the following parameters:
     - `restore_job_compressed_serialization`: Enable compression for restore jobs (affects metadata compatibility, default is off).